addisonchen/CS4550_hw07/README.md

   - if you arent logged in, you will be prompted to log in or create an account first
   - backed by plugs on the server

+ - default profile picture if the user does not upload one

+ - does not handle file too large error